DavidAndrewClarke/Loan_Default_Prediction/README.md

 ## Advanced Modeling Efforts

+1) Due to the significant class imbalance, SMOTE was used to resample the data and create a more robust training dataset for the models
-1) Random Forests and Gradient Boosting were selected
+2) Random Forests and Gradient Boosting were selected
+3) The ROC AUC score was unsatisfactory for both models

+## Next Steps